ltcmelo/psychec/README.md

 Psyche is a compiler frontend for the C programming language.
 Psyche-C is specifically designed for the implementation of static analysis tools.
 Below are the distinct features that make Psyche-C a rather unique C frontend:

 - Clean separation between the syntactic and semantic phases.
-- Both algorithmic and heuristic syntax disambiguation strategeies.
+- Both algorithmic- and heuristic-based syntax disambiguation strategies.
-- Indepedence of `#include` headers and type inference for the missing `struct`, `union`, `enum', and `typedef`.
+- Agnostic of `#include`, with type inference for missing `struct`, `union`, `enum`, and `typedef`.
 - API inspired by that of the [Roslyn .NET compiler](https://github.com/dotnet/roslyn).
-- Resemblance between the AST resulting from its parser and that of the [LLVM's Clang frontend](https://clang.llvm.org/).
+- Resemblance between the ist AST that of the [LLVM's Clang frontend](https://clang.llvm.org/).

 Check out [this online interface](http://cuda.dcc.ufmg.br/psyche-c/).